abozio/Myliam2/doc/usersguide/source/processes.rst

                                         - 1.3286 * (not other.work and work)
                                         - 0.6549 * (other.work and work)),
                          partner_id)
-        - coupled: to_couple and (partner_id != -1)
-        - newhousehold: new('household', filter=coupled and FEMALE,
-                            start_period=period,
-                            region_id=choice([0, 1, 2, 3],
-                                             [0.1, 0.2, 0.3, 0.4]))
-        - household_id: if(coupled,
-                           if(MALE, partner.newhousehold, newhousehold),
-                           household_id)

 The code above shows an application.
-First of all, individuals eligible for marriage are all those between 18 and 90 who are not a part of a couple; the actual decision who is eligible is left to the alignment process.
-Next, for every women eligible to coupling, the variable *difficult_match* is the difference between her age and the average age of men eligible for coupling.
+First, we decided that all persons between 18 and 90 years old who are not part of a couple are candidate for marriage.
+Next, for each candidate women, the variable *difficult_match* is the difference between her age and the average age of candidate men.

-In a third step, for each eligible woman in turn (following the order set by *difficult_match*), all eligited men are assigned a score and the man with the best score is matched with that woman.
-This score depends on his age, his difference in age with the woman and the the work status of the potential partners.
+In a third step, for each candidate woman in turn (following the order set by *difficult_match*), all candidate men which are still available are assigned a score and the man with the highest score is matched with that woman.

-In a next step, a new household is created for women who have just become a part of a couple.
-Their household number, as well as their new partners is then updated to reflect their new household.
+This score depends on his age, his difference in age with the woman and the work status of the potential partners.

 .. index:: lifecycle functions